Yoda Fountain

 Fountain in San Francisco, California, U.S.

 Yoda Fountain is a fountain with a bronze statue of the Star Wars character Yoda, installed in front of the Industrial Light & Magic offices in the Letterman Digital Arts Center in San Francisco, California, United States.
-The full-size replica was unveiled in 2005 and has since become a tourist destination for many fans.
+The full-size replica was unveiled in 2005 and has since become a tourist destination and meetup location for many fans.